 Green Infrastructure can be parks, paths, core paths, open spaces and their connections.
-Blue Infrastructure can be Sustainable Urban Drainage systems, swales and other drainage or water course systems.
+Blue Infrastructure can be SuDS and other drainage or natural water features such as watercourses, lochs and the sea.

-Not only is green infrastructure good for biodiversity reasons, it can reinforce the local landscape character; it can help make a place more beautiful, interesting and distinctive, and can help instil character and a strong identify.
+Not only is green infrastructure good for biodiversity reasons, it can reinforce the local landscape character by making a place more beautiful, interesting and distinctive, and can help instil character and a strong identify.
+It can also help protect our historic landscape

-Green infrastructure is also about connecting places (see Shetland's Core Path Network); good green infrastructure can raise the enjoyment of a place and in turn, raise the health and wellbeing of people using that place.
+Green infrastructure is also about connecting places (see Shetland's Core Path Network).
+Good green infrastructure can increase the enjoyment of a place and in turn, raise the health and wellbeing of people using that place.

-allotments or community gardens, through to house builders designing new flooding, green infrastructure can strike a chord with each" (Scottish Government Green Infrastructure, Design and Placemaking 2011)
+Everyone can play their part in delivering green infrastructure.
+From householders looking to retro-fit their home, to community groups setting up allotments or community gardens, through to house builders designing new sites and also infrastructure and service providers looking at ways to deal with flooding, green infrastructure can strike a chord with each" (Scottish Government Green Infrastructure, Design and Placemaking 2011)